Kitware/ParaView/Web/Documentation/guides/ipython/README.md

 This documentation will create a virtual environment where we will install our iPython/notebook configuration.

-In order to create a Virtual Environment for Python you will need to have virtualenv which can be downloaded here:
+In order to create a Virtual Environment for Python, you will need to have virtualenv, which can be downloaded here:

 - https://pypi.python.org/pypi/virtualenv

-Virtualenv don't need to be installed and can simply be run from the command line in order to create a new virtual environment.
+Virtualenv does not need to be installed.
+In order to create a new virtual environment, Virtualenv can simply be run from the command line.

     $ wget https://pypi.python.org/packages/source/v/virtualenv/virtualenv-1.10.1.tar.gz
     $ tar xvzf virtualenv-1.10.1.tar.gz